THE BEST NEWSLETTER ANYWHERE

 John

-function returns the iterator by splitting the string with the whitespace separator.
+The split_whitespace function returns an iterator by splitting the string using whitespace as the separator.

 Here is an example program